Chris Jericho: Early career (1990–1991)

-Frontier Martial-Arts Wrestling (1991)
+Frontier Martial-Arts Wrestling (1991, 1992)

-In 1991, Jericho and Storm started touring in Japan for Frontier Martial-Arts Wrestling as Sudden Impact, where he befriended Ricky Fuji, who also trained under Stu Hart.
+In October 1991, Jericho and Storm (teaming as "Sudden Impact") wrestled in Japan for Frontier Martial-Arts Wrestling (FMW) as part of its "Super Radical Force - To The West!" tour.
+Their opponents on the tour included Atsushi Onita, Tarzan Goto, Eiji Ezaki, and Gannosuke Honda.
+During the excursion, Jericho befriended Ricky Fuji, who had trained under Stu Hart.

+In September 1992, Jericho and Storm were invited by Fuji to return to FMW for the FMW 3rd Anniversary Show.
+After Storm declined the offer, Jericho selected the Edmonton-based wrestler Eric Freeze as a replacement tag team partner.
+At the event, which took place in Yokohama Stadium, Jericho and Freeze defeated Eiji Ezaki and Koji Nakagawa.

 Consejo Mundial de Lucha Libre and other Mexican promotions (1992–1995)

-In the winter of 1992, he traveled to Mexico and competed under the name Leon D'Oro ("Golden Lion", a name that fans voted on for him between "He-Man", "Chris Power", and his preferred choice "Leon D'Oro"), and later Corazón de León ("Lion Heart"), where he wrestled for several small wrestling companies.
+In the winter of 1992, Jericho traveled to Mexico and competed under the name Leon D'Oro ("Golden Lion", a name that fans voted on for him between "He-Man", "Chris Power", and his preferred choice "Leon D'Oro"), and later Corazón de León ("Lion Heart"), where he initially wrestled for several small wrestling companies in Nuevo León.
+In March 1993, Jericho appeared with the Universal Wrestling Association.

-From 1993 to 1995, he competed in Mexico's oldest promotion, Consejo Mundial de Lucha Libre (CMLL).
-In CMLL, Jericho took on Silver King, Negro Casas, and Último Dragón en route to an eleven-month reign as the NWA Middleweight Champion that began in December 1993.
+In April 1993, Jericho began competing in Mexico's oldest promotion, Consejo Mundial de Lucha Libre (CMLL).
+In CMLL, Jericho took on Silver King, Negro Casas, and Último Dragón en route to an 11-month reign as the NWA World Middleweight Champion that began in December 1993.
+Jericho made his final appearance with CMLL in September 1995, unsuccessfully challenging CMLL World Heavyweight Champion Apolo Dantés in the Arena Coliseo in Mexico City.